 Arriving at the Airport for your Flight

 The assistant will be with you the whole way to the gate.
 When the airplane is ready to board, your assistant will help you into the aircraft, where your aisle chair will be ready for you.
 Typically, it’s best if two attendants are available to lift you from your temporary wheelchair into the aisle chair.
-If they seem unsure how to lift you, you can direct them that one should stand in front and hold your legs from behind your knees.
+If they seem unsure how to lift you, you can direct them to have one stand in front and hold your legs from behind your knees.
 The other should be able to lift you by grabbing under your armpits.

 If your personal wheelchair hasn’t already been handed over to them, you will relinquish it to them at this time.
 Don’t be afraid to explain to the crew how to handle your chair.
 I didn’t do this on a recent flight from the United Kingdom back to the States, and I didn’t leave my wheelchair’s manual.
 Unfortunately, it came back damaged.
-So that’s why I recommend all these steps when traveling with your wheelchair by air.
+That’s why I recommend these steps when traveling with your wheelchair by air.

 What Do I Do If the Airline Damages My Wheelchair?